Noisy Monitored Quantum Circuits: Broader Applications of Noisy Quantum Circuits

 Noisy quantum circuits have also played a central role in sharpening our understanding of the boundary between classical simulability and genuine quantum advantage.
 While the computational cost of simulating noiseless RQCs grows exponentially, the introduction of noise can drastically alter their complexity.
 As discussed in Sec.~\ref{subsec: noise-induced complexity phase transition}, there is a noise-induced complexity phase transition that separates a regime that remains classically intractable from one that becomes efficiently simulable~\cite{NIPT2_arxiv, PhysRevA.109.042414,morvanPhaseTransitionsRandom2024}.
-This line of inquiry has additionally motivated the development of classical simulation techniques specifically tailored for noisy circuits, including unraveling-based trajectory methods~\cite{PRXQuantum.4.040326, PhysRevLett.133.230403, cichy2025classicalsimulationnoisyquantum} and Pauli-propagation or path-integral-inspired approaches ~\cite{10.1145/3564246.3585234, PhysRevLett.133.120603, angrisani2025simulatingquantumcircuitsarbitrary,lee2025classicalsimulationnoisyrandom, j1gg-s6zb, GonzalezGarcia2025paulipath, li2025dualrolelowweightpauli, fontana2023classicalsimulationsnoisyvariational}.
-These algorithms, many of which leverage the structure imposed by noise, have broadened the toolkit for understanding quantum dynamics in practical, imperfect settings.